 Pregnancy is considered one of the most important time in a woman’s life.
 There are many hormonal changes that take place in your body during this time, as you are ready to bring a new life on earth.
 Some of these changes can also affect your digestive system and bring discomfort.
 So, it is necessary to know about foods that help in digestion during pregnancy and the ones that should be avoided at any cost.
 Here we are discussing how to improve your digestion during pregnancy.
 By following the given steps you can improve your digestion during pregnancy.

 Whether you are pregnant or not, this tip is always helpful.
-Drinking plenty of water will always work in your favour.
+Drinking plenty of water will always work in your favor.
 During pregnancy make sure that you drink clean and germs free.
 If the water will be contaminated then it will have many adverse effects on your body.
-Drinking clean and germ free water will improve your digestive system during pregnancy.
+Drinking clean and germ-free water will improve your digestive system during pregnancy.
+(1)

 Be as normal as you can during pregnancy and perform your daily task by yourself only.
-Even a twenty minutes exercise as a daily routine can make the difference.
+Even twenty minutes of exercise as a daily routine can make a difference.
 Exercise can increase your metabolism rate.
 So, the food will not get stuck in your digestive tract.
+(2)

 Smoking and drinking cannot only affect you physically but mentally also.
 It can lead to digestive ulcers and infections.
 It will also affect the mental and physical development of your baby.
 So, for the betterment of you and your child, it is advisable to skip such habits during pregnancy.
-Instead, you should drink more and more water and vitamin and mineral rich liquids.
+Instead, you should drink more and more water and vitamin and mineral-rich liquids.
+(4)

 You can keep a diary with you and write in it that which foods affect your digestive system.
 For some women, caffeinated drinks can be a cause, while for others tomato sauce can be harmful.
 So, by making a list of such items you can avoid them.

-There are also other smaller steps that you can take to improve your digestion during pregnancy like eating slowly, chewing your food well, avoid drinking while eating and wear loose fitting clothes.
+There are also other smaller steps that you can take to improve your digestion during pregnancy like eating slowly, chewing your food well, avoid drinking while eating and wear loose-fitting clothes.
+(10)